-39. The CAP Promotional Marketing and Direct Response Panel and the CAP Industry Advisory Panel are each composed of industry experts together with one ASA Council member, while the Online Publications Media Panel comprises the Chairmen of Asbof and Pressbof.
-They guide and help us and CAP to produce advice for the industry and interpret the Codes (both non-broadcast and broadcast) in individual cases and on general issues (the Online Publications Media Panel advises only on the proper distinction between editorial and advertising in online publications).
-They also provide a forum to reassess recommendations and advice given by us and CAP.
-The Panels can be asked to look at an issue by the parties to a complaint before the Council has ruled; the Council will take account of the Panels' opinions but the decision of Council is final.
+39. The CAP Promotional Marketing and Direct Response Panel and the CAP Industry Advisory Panel are each composed of industry experts together with one ASA Council member, while the Online Publications Media Panel comprises the Chairmen of Asbof and the Regulatory Funding Company.
+In exceptional circumstances the Panels can be asked to give an industry view on a recommendation before we give it to Council, either at our request or at the request of any party to the complaint; the Council will take account of the Panels' advice but it is non-binding in nature and the decision of Council is final.
 The Panel Chairmen can reject requests and will do so if it appears that the Panels are being used to hamper the effective running of the self-regulatory system.